Uizoh/my_c-lib/README.md

 No complex build system is used.
 All the libraries are modular.

 ## Implemented Data Structures:
-1. Rust inspired String type
+1. String type(Rust inspired)
-2. Vector arrays
+2. Vector array